 How to Get Help: Phone Us!

-If you need help, please contact us by phone, or come into one of our neighborhood offices.
+If you need help, please contact us by phone.
 Intake continues by phone each day until the schedule is filled.
 Please phone early to ensure you are on the schedule for the day.
 Please have all relevant information (notices, documents, etc.) at hand when you contact us.

 Enter a zip code above to find the office closest to you.